Who are Protestants?

 Those who insist that she was merely a sinner like all of us and deny she found favor with God (

-Luke 1:28), even before her conception, and that she is dead in her grave and we cannot really know whether she was assumed into heaven and could not hear us, in any case, even if she was assumed.
+Luke 1:28), even before her conception, and that she is dead in her grave and we cannot really know whether she was assumed into heaven and could not hear us, in any case, even if she were assumed.

-Did her sinless son honor her Exodus 20:12, so why shouldn't we?
+Did her sinless son honor her Exodus 20:12 & John 2:1-5?
+So why shouldn't we?

 As the Holy Father Benedict XVI once related, "She made her whole person available, she “agreed” to become God’s dwelling place."

-The Saints:
+The Saints

 Those who deny that we should honor our Christian predecessors who have gone before us in Christ, the Saints, and ask for their intercession before God.